Pofilo/grammalecte/doc/API_web.md

         ...
     }

-When the Grammalecte API is ready, it sends an event called `GrammalecteLoaded` on the `document` node.
+Alternatively, when the Grammalecte API is ready, it sends an event called `GrammalecteLoaded` on `document`.
 You can detect it with:

     document.addEventListener("GrammalecteLoaded", function (event) {
         ...